liquibase/gradle-liquibase-plugin/README.md

 }
 ```

+The `liquibase` block can also contain a `mainClassName` which tells the plugin
+the name of the class to invoke in order to run Liquibase.
+This value is
+optional and defaults to `liquibase.integration.commandline.Main`.
+This value
+can be changed to call other classes instead, such as the plugin's own
+`org.liquibase.gradle.OutputEnablingLiquibaseRunner` to fix a Liquibase 3.6
+logging issue.

 Some things to keep in mind when setting up the `liquibase` block:

 1. We only need one activity block for each type of activity.
 In the example